-On 29 April 2017 between 13:00 and 16:00, the Nuremberg Academy hosts the event ‘The Birth of the ICC Office of the Prosecutor: Historicity, Model, Deterrence?’.
-Four new books will be launched, hard-cover copies of which will be available for registered participants.
+On 29 April 2017 between 13:00 and 16:00, the Nuremberg Academy hosted the event ‘The Birth of the ICC Office of the Prosecutor: Historicity, Model, Deterrence?’.
+Four new books were launched, hard-cover copies of which were available for registered participants.
 The new books are:

 - Historical Origins of International Criminal Law: Volume 5, edited by Morten Bergsmo, Klaus Rackwitz and SONG Tianying;

 - Two Steps Forward, One Step Back: The Deterrent Effect of International Criminal Tribunals, Nuremberg Academy Series No. 1 (2017), edited by Linda Carter and Jennifer Schense;

 - Abbreviated Criminal Procedures for Core International Crimes, edited by Morten Bergsmo; and